Panel

 Promoting innovative solutions Supporting livelihoods and markets Understanding land and conflict Working in a changing climate Gender equality and social inclusion Africa

-The in-person event, under Theme 1 of the conference, ‘Shifting gender and social norms to enhance access, participation, and resilience for women, youth, and socially excluded groups in agri-food systems’, will explore questions such as:
+The in-person event, under Theme 1 of the conference, ‘Shifting gender and social norms to enhance access, participation, and resilience for women, youth, and socially excluded groups in agri-food systems’, comes as policymakers, investors and practitioners prepare for the International Year of the Woman Farmer 2026.
+The panel explored questions such as:

 With researchers: